How to Take the Best Bumble Profile Pictures (2025 Guide)

 • Group photos as your first picture

-Bumble uses automated photo review tools along with human moderation to enforce its policies.
-If your photo gets flagged, it may be temporarily blurred or removed, and repeated violations could lead to account restrictions.
+Bumble uses a mix of AI review tools and human moderators.
+If a photo gets flagged, it may be blurred or removed, and repeated violations can lead to account restrictions or bans.

 How Bumble Determines Your “Best Photo”